mnieber/aspiration/README.md

 At this point, the host function accepts callbacks, but we still have to implement them.
 This is done with the `addCallbacks` function, which installs callbacks for every host function in the host class instance.
-In the example below, we install callbacks for `selectItem` in the `Selection` host class instance.
+In the example below, we install callbacks for `select` in the `Selection` host class instance.
 Notice first that the callback has a `this` argument that is bound to the callbacks object, and second that the callbacks object contains the host function arguments (in this case: `selectionParams`).
 Finally, note that you may specify a `enter` and `exit` callback that are called at the start and the end of the host function.